Do you want to use your phone in Korea with a prepaid SIM Card?

 If you want to use Wi-Fi instead of a SIM Card

-In case you just want to use Wi-Fi instead of a phone call or text message, then buying a WiFi Egg or a Wi-Fi router, is the best option for you.
+If you don’t have to make voice or phone calls or send text messages, then buying a WiFi Egg or a Wi-Fi router, is the best option for you.
 If you want to rent one, click here.Read more: SIM Card vs Wi-Fi Router: Which Mobile Internet Option Should You Use When Traveling in South Korea?

 If you want to buy an Egg instead of renting it, you will need an alien registration card.
 It will be your ID card in Korea so it would be better to get your ID proved.
 Take a look at our tips on getting an alien card from our previous blog post here.